 The past few weeks have been extremely busy for the AS students, and their schedule has included two UCAS related talks, which are designed to make them better informed when making university choices and understanding student finance.

 Choosing Universities and Degrees

 On 26th April, Birmingham University came to talk to both the AS students and their parents in two separate talks.
 This has become an annual fixture in the Brampton College diary, as we have a close relationship with Birmingham and send on average around 8–10% of our students there each year.

-Katherine Pagett is a senior Student Recruitment Manager at Birmingham University, and her talk was engaging and served to enlighten both students and parents about how to choose universities and degrees.
+The senior Student Recruitment Manager at Birmingham University spoke to students, and her talk was engaging and served to enlighten both students and parents about how to choose universities and degrees.
 Most AS students have already had a chat with one of our careers advisers about their career ideas and possible degrees.
-Katherine’s talk served to consolidate some of the information they already have, and to put it into context from the university’s point of view.
+The talk served to consolidate some of the information they already have, and to put it into context from the university’s point of view.